 Inflation cools slightly in November as worries about affordability grip Americans

-The cost of living continued to climb in November — though a little less than two months ago — as seven in ten Americans say they're barely able to pay their bills.
+The cost of living continued to climb in November — though a little less than two months ago — as 7 in 10 Americans say they're barely able to pay their bills.

 Consumer prices in November were up 2.7% from a year ago, according to a report Thursday from the Labor Department.
 That's a smaller annual increase than for the 12 months ending in September, when inflation was clocked at 3%.